 Potential damages to flora shall be restricted to as narrow as possible area of construction.
 After the construction, the damaged area is covered with indigenous vegetation.
 When performing construction work, damage and destruction of trees in the edge areas with the machinery shall be avoided.
 Noise disturbance to wildlife and other animals shall be limited as described under noise mitigation measures.

 Should a project within a protected area (or one that may affect critical habitats or protected species) be proposed, site-specific ESAs will include provisions to identify risks coming from e.g. right of way, noise and human presence and implement adequate measures including, but not limited to development of Biodiversity Management Plan, avoidance of breeding/nesting periods for sensitive/protected species, strict control of movement, expert oversight, use of rail track machinery for maintenance).
+However, the Project will not support any high-risk activities that have impacts on the biodiversity.

 ESAs will reflect that it is strictly forbidden to: